 Mark 1:14 Now after that John was put in prison, Jesus came into Galilee, preaching the gospel of the kingdom of God, 1:15 And saying, The time is fulfilled, and the kingdom of God is at hand: repent ye, and believe the gospel.
 1:16 Now as he walked by the sea of Galilee, he saw Simon and Andrew his brother casting a net into the sea: for they were fishers.
 1:17 And Jesus said unto them, Come ye after me, and I will make you to become fishers of men.
 (See also Matthew 4:13-22)

-After being tempted by Satan in the wilderness, Jesus went into the synagogues and began His ministry by announcing the purpose for which He had come; it was to preach the Gospel, to heal, to give sight to the blind, and to free the captives that they might be made ready for the soon coming kingdom.
+After being tempted by Satan in the wilderness, Jesus went into the synagogues and began His ministry by announcing the purpose for which He had come; it was to preach the Gospel of Salvation, to heal, to give sight to the blind, and to free the captives physically.

 Luke 4:13 And when the devil had ended all the temptation, he departed from him for a season.
 4:14 And Jesus returned in the power of the Spirit into Galilee: and there went out a fame of him through all the region round about.
 15 And he taught in their synagogues, being glorified of all.
 4:16 And he came to Nazareth, where he had been brought up: and, as his custom was, he went into the synagogue on the sabbath day, and stood up for to read.
 4:17 And there was delivered unto him the book of the prophet Esaias.
 And when he had opened the book, he found the place where it was written, 4:18 The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, 4:19 To preach the acceptable year of the Lord.
 4:20 And he closed the book, and he gave it again to the minister, and sat down.
 And the eyes of all them that were in the synagogue were fastened on him.
 4:21 And he began to say unto them, This day is this scripture fulfilled in your ears.